 Preparing for your appointment

 The pain and disability associated with an ACL injury prompt many people to seek immediate medical attention.
 Others may make an appointment with their family doctors.
 Depending upon the severity of your injury, you may be referred to a doctor specializing in sports medicine or a specialist in bone and joint surgery (orthopedic surgeon).

 What you can do

-Before an appointment be prepared to answer the following questions?
+Before the appointment, be prepared to answer the following questions:

 - When did the injury occur?